Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 **1st April 2015**

 * AC is now for PCs and npc_ac is for NPCs.
-AC still calculates the highest between armored and unarmored AC
+AC still calculates the highest between armored and unarmored AC.
+See https://app.roll20.net/forum/post/1759669/target-and-ac-on-5e-character-sheet#post-1784957

 **31st March 2015**